Happy-Ferret/Phosphene-win/README.md

 Phosphene_win
 =============
-I'm on vacation for 2 weeks, so there won't be any updates...
-I'm not abandoning this project though!

 A windows port of hdni's amazing Gnome theme: https://github.com/hdni/Phosphene

 Still WIP, at the moment I there is not much besides a TrueTransparency theme and an almost finished foobar theme.